asdvfghg/ClassBD/readme.md

 - Detailed Readme

 ## Updates
+28/03/2025: We have fixed some bug of the code.

+19/02/2025: Fix some parameters of the ClassBD module.
+This version is faster and accurate.

 07/31/2024: We have uploaded four neural network files, BDCNN.py, BDMobileNet.py, BDResNet.py, BDTransformer.py, and related ClassBD files for reference.
 The input signal should be split to (Batch, 1, 2048).

 09/05/2024: We have uploaded full code.
 Run train_local.py for fast local test, train_wandb.py for online model management.